Vasysik/yt-dlp-host/README.md

 ## Authentication

 All requests to the API must include an API key in the `X-API-Key` header.
-To obtain an API key, contact the API administrator or use the `/create_key` endpoint if you have admin permissions.
+To obtain an API key, contact the API administrator or use the `/create_key` endpoint if you have create_key permissions.

 ## Endpoints